 Gus originally qualified as a Radiographer with his business career starting in South Australia as a technical representative for Cook Medical.
 Over a 26 year career at Cook he moved through roles in regional and international sales, business development and eventually as the Managing Director for the last 10 years.

-Gus has been a board member and Chair of the Medical Industry Association, been a CEO of Cardihab Pty Ltd, a Cardiac Rehabilitation digital health company spun out from CSIRO research and currently is National Business Development Manager for ASX listed HSC Technology Group who provide data analysis and SaaS monitoring systems to the Aged Care and home automation sectors.
+Gus has been a board member and Chair of the Medical Industry Association, ran a digital production company, has been on several Industry advisory groups and worked as an executive coach.
+Gus recently consulted to CSIRO to assist in the commercialisation of digital health initiatives that led to his appointment as National Business Development Manager at HSC Technology Group, an ASX listed provider to the Aged Care sector.